No. I must not. Now, with the bottom line of this article all spoiled at the starting line, I can merely offer you the why behind the no.

 But, wearing a consumerist longing underneath a thin skin covered with society’s fingerprints, the traveler’s flesh is weak in resisting the temptation.
 So (s)he throws some beaches and mountains into the cart, a little bit of hiking here and there, a bunch of UNESCO World Heritage sites, tops it up with some charming colonial towns and dashes to the next aisle.
 Travel quickly and be quick to brag about the items crossed off the list, is the credo.
 The breadth and depth of immersion and individual experience doesn’t fit into such airtight and waterproof schedules.

-Not before the Lonely Planet tells everyone that the next noteworthily stimulating spot is reached, does the gang look up, as tough tourist destinations were isolated islands of beauty, sprinkling an otherwise ugly nature.
+"Not before the Lonely Planet tells everyone that we’ve reached the next noteworthily stimulating spot does the gang look up, as tough tourist destinations were isolated islands of beauty within a sea of bleh insignificance."

 Popayan / Colombia You might have seen the Grand Canyon; but have you seen this green canyon somewhere along the bus ride between Popayan and Pasto in Colombia?

-You’re in for the same backpacker spiel you endured the day before at the same hostel in a different color:
+Next thing you know, you’re in for the same backpacker spiel you endured the day before at the same hostel in a different color:

 “How’s it goin’ mate?
 What’s your name?”

 “Yeah, good man.
 I’m Yournewmate.
 What about yourself?”

 “A European country, awesome!!
 I’m from Portland, Oregon or Australia.”